juxor/afaq/markdown/secI4.md

 the last couple of years it has been handed over to people like Bill Gates . .
 .
-In the case of the Internet, consumer choice was close to zero, and during the crucial development stages that same was true of computers, information processing, and all the rest . . .
+In the case of the Internet, consumer choice was close to zero, and during the crucial development stages that same was true of computers, information processing, and all the rest . . . _

->

-> "In fact, of all the examples that Greenspan gives, the only one that maybe rises above the level of a joke is transistors, and they are an interesting case.
-Transistors, in fact, were developed in a private laboratory -- Bell Telephone Laboratories of AT&amp;T; \-- which also made major contributions to solar cells, radio astronomy, information theory, and lots of other important things.
+> _"In fact, of all the examples that Greenspan gives, the only one that maybe rises above the level of a joke is transistors, and they are an interesting case.
+Transistors, in fact, were developed in a private laboratory -- Bell Telephone Laboratories of AT&amp;T -- which also made major contributions to solar cells, radio astronomy, information theory, and lots of other important things.
 But what is the role of markets and consumer choice in that?
 Well, again, it turns out, zero.
-AT&amp;T; was a government supported monopoly, so there was no consumer choice, and as a monopoly they could charge high prices: in effect a tax on the public which they could use for institutions like Bell Laboratories . . .
+AT&amp;T was a government supported monopoly, so there was no consumer choice, and as a monopoly they could charge high prices: in effect a tax on the public which they could use for institutions like Bell Laboratories . . .
 So again, it's publicly subsidised.
 As if to demonstrate